WINES WITH PEDIGREE FROM A

 Paul planted the early vineyards with his younger brothers Matt and Daniel and began the business development of Henry of Pelham Family Estate Winery.
 In 1989, Paul became President of Henry of Pelham Winery and set it on course to become a 75,000-case per year producer of fine Vintners Quality Alliance (VQA) wines.

-Paul is a founding director of VQA, and continues to play an active role in promoting and developing the premium wine industry in Niagara and Ontario, as current Vice Chair of the VQA, former Chairman of the Wine Council of Ontario, and as a former director of the Canadian Vintners Association.
+In addition to being a co-owner of Henry of Pelham, Paul is a founding director of VQA, and continues to play an active role in promoting and developing the premium wine industry in Niagara and Ontario, as current Vice Chair of the VQA, former Chairman of the Wine Council of Ontario, and as a former director of the Canadian Vintners Association.
 Paul received his BA from St. John’s College, Annapolis, Maryland in Classical Philosophy (with Mathematics as a minor).

 Daniel is co-owner and one of three brothers who as children shovel-planted the modern-day vineyards that became Henry of Pelham Family Estate Winery in Niagara’s Short Hills Bench.
 The Speck brothers founded the winery with their parents, a family venture which began in 1984.
 Daniel spent the years from age 8 to 22 in the vineyards.
 He studied philosophy, math and science at St. John’s College in Annapolis, Maryland, then returned to work on the farm/winery upon graduation.